nrcharles/solpy/README.md

 solpy
 -------
 Solpy is a python library to model solar system power performance similar to PVWatts or NREL's System Advisor Model(SAM).
 I initially started writing this while working in Bangladesh as fairly crude calculator to go from a fisheye panorama to a csv of vectors for shading calculations, however there were several pieces that were added to make it a bit more useful.
 Daniel Thomas did work adding the Tang evacuated glass tube model.
-I cherry picked some pieces of Brandon Stafford's pysolar for solar positioning although made some changes for my purposes.
+Pyephem was added for solar positioning.
 There is also a simple module for reading TMY3 data.
-This tool is very rudimentary, but functional.
+This tool is rudimentary, but functional.

 This is primarily a research and analysis tool and there is no guarantee on the calculations.